prashjet/popkinmocks/docs/source/user/constructing_models.md

 \mu_v(\textbf{x},t) = \mu_v(\textbf{x}).
 $$

-Our specific choice of $p(\textbf{x})$ is a curve in polar co-ordinates.
-This is parameterised with start/end polar angles `theta_lims`, radii `mu_r_lims`, and a spatial thickness perpendicular to the stream `sig`.
-Radius increases linearly between the given angles.
-The density along the stream is constant with polar angle.
+Our choice of $p(\textbf{x})$ is a curve in polar co-ordinates.
+This is parameterised with start/end polar angles `theta_lims`, radii `mu_r_lims`, and a spatial thickness `sig` perpendicular to the stream track.
+Stream radius increases linearly between the given angles.
+Density along the stream remains constant with polar angle.

 ```{code-cell}
 stream.set_p_x_t(